-As follow up to our guide: 15 essential tips on using social media to improve customer service, we're running a series of posts looking at how to create your social customer service programme.
+As follow up to our guide: 15 essential tips on using social media to improve customer service, we're running a series of posts looking at how to use social media to improve customer service programmes.
 This week we're looking at how to choose the right Social Customer Service tool.There are reportedly over 400 social media monitoring solutions on the market, but very few of these are sufficiently robust - in terms of having comprehensive data, a complete suite of monitoring and engagement features, CRM integration and reporting - to base your social customer service programme on.
 Fewer still have developed features specifically with customer service in mind.

 You may already have a social media monitoring tool in place and seek to repurpose this for customer service.
 Social customer service trainer and author, Martin Hill-Wilson, urges caution with this approach: